 - Heaviness in your testicles (if the sperm collecting tubes called the epididymis, fill-up with stored sperm)

 At One Healthcare we can book you in to see a specialist Urology surgeon for an initial consultation, usually within 48 hours.
-Vasectomy surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Private vasectomy surgery is available at One Ashford in Kent and One Hatfield in Hertfordshire.

 You can use your private medical insurance or pay for your Vasectomy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 Why One Hatfield